-Angelium: How The Virtual World And Real World Can Be Connected By Blockchain?
+Angelium: How the Virtual World and Real World Can Be Connected by Blockchain?

-HARJU MAAKOND, TALLINN / ACCESSWIRE / September 17, 2019 / The films "Ready Player One" and "Matrix" are science fiction films based on "Cross Reality," a concept that connects a real-world and a virtual world.
+HARJU MAAKOND, TALLINN / ACCESSWIRE / September 18, 2019 / And now, traveling real worlds and virtual worlds is becoming a reality.
+HARJU MAAKOND, TALLINN, The films "Ready Player One" and "Matrix" are science fiction films based on "Cross Reality," a concept that connects a real-world and a virtual world.

 And now, traveling real worlds and virtual worlds is becoming a reality.